ACEnglish/truvari/README.md

 VCF Header contigs & Exclude Bed
 -----------

-Before parsing any files, the set of contigs in VCF headers of the comparison calls are subtracted from the base calls set of contigs.
+Before parsing any files, the set of contigs in VCF headers of the base calls are subtracted from the comparison calls' set of contigs.
 This gives us a set of contigs to exclude from this analysis.
 Any comparison call on a contig not present in the base calls' VCF is not examined for TP/FP/FN.

 An `--excludebed` file may be provided to remove calls in regions from comparison.
 This is functionally equivalent to running `bedtools subtract -A -a calls.vcf -b exclude.bed`.